Submissions for the Foster-Stahl Chapbook Series are OPEN as of September 1, 2022!

 –Get Home Safe by Elliott Sky Case

-- Checks should be made payable to the Midwest Writing Center
+- If submitting via USPS, please make checks payable to the Midwest Writing Center

 MWC is a member of Council of Literary Magazines and Presses (CLMP) and adheres to its Code of Ethics: